CodecosmosBelgium/CodecosmosFramework/README.md

 This defines a level in a world, it has 3 callback functions as parameters.
 These functions should

 - define the setup logic
+- define the update (loop) logic (Used for actionbar mainly)
 - define the condition to pass the level
 - define the code to be run when the level is completed

 > There is a a AbstractCondition class included with a BlockCondition.
 This (convoluted) way you can define a BlockCondition in the function that checks if the level is complete.

+## Translations

+Translations work with a resource pack.
+It's the same as with regular resource packs.
+The way it works with Pupeteer is to set a message to the screen but add the "%" prefix to the key.
+So `pupeteer.setActionbar("%foo.bar)` will look for the key `foo.bar` in the resource pack and display that message.

 # Random knowlege